DougallWinship/deform/docs/Examples.md

     </div>
 </div>

-> **_NOTE:_** Since components are defined as HtmlTag instances you can perform any manipulations on them outlined in
+> **_NOTE:_** Since components are defined as [HtmlTag](../src/Deform/Html/HtmlTag.php) instances you can perform any
-> the previous section, they are only rendered as actual HTML when finally cast to a string.
+> manipulations on them as outlined in the previous section, they are only rendered as actual HTML when finally cast to
+> a string.

 #### Custom element definitions
 The components can also generate a set of [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements)